 The maximum sum that can currently be awarded for pecuniary loss in a TAC common law claim is $1,438,310.00.
 There is also a minimum threshold for pecuniary loss damages.
 Again, the plaintiff must receive more than $63,880.00.
 This threshold can pose a problem for some claimants.
 For example, older part-time workers who only earned limited income.
 It is important to obtain advice from a specialist TAC lawyer about the threshold.

 In the context of pecuniary loss damages Centrelink considerations can also be relevant.

 TAC common law claims do not need to take years to resolve.
 We have resolved some common law claims within a few months of an accident.
 Every case is different.
 Once a person’s injuries are stable the claim can be progressed.
 A specialist TAC lawyer knows exactly when the time is right to progress.
 If a claimant has a “serious injury”, there may be no reason for the claim to be delayed.

-A common law claim must be commenced within six (6) years of the accident for adults.
-This six year period is not absolute.
+A common law claim must commence within six (6) years of the accident for adults.
+However, this six-year period is not absolute.
 Judges have a discretion to extend the limitation period.
-However, this is only in certain circumstances.
-If an accident victim has not brought a common law claim within six years, it is very important to obtain advice from a specialist TAC lawyer.
+Significantly, this is only in certain circumstances.
+If a common law claim is not commenced within six years, it is important to obtain specialist advice.